PiDRAM: A Holistic End-to-end FPGA-based Framework for Processing-in-DRAM: Case Study 1: End-to-end RowClone

-We use the \textbf{S}ubarray \textbf{Ma}pping \textbf{T}able (SAMT) to maintain a list of physical page addresses that point to DRAM rows that are in the same DRAM subarray.
-The SAMT is logically partitioned into sub-tables, each indexing the subarrays in one DRAM bank in the DRAM module.
-The SAMT is indexed using subarray identifiers (SA IDs) in the range \emph{[0, number of subarrays in a DRAM bank)}.
-The SAMT contains an entry for every subarray in the DRAM module.
-Each SAMT entry consists of two elements: (i) the number of free physical address pairs and (ii) a list of physical address tuples.
-Each tuple in the list contains two physical addresses that point to the first and second half of the same DRAM row.
-The list of tuples makes up all the physical addresses that point to DRAM rows in the DRAM subarray indexed by the SAMT entry.
-We allocate free physical pages from a SAMT entry and assign them to the virtual pages (i.e., memory blocks) that make up the arrays allocated by \texttt{alloc\_align()} by updating the page table.
-We slightly modify our allocation mechanism to allow for two memory blocks of an array to be placed in the same DRAM row, as the page size in our system is 4 KiB, and the size of a DRAM row is 8 KiB. \atb{We call two memory blocks in an array that are placed in the same DRAM row \emph{sibling memory blocks}.
-The parameter \emph{N} to the \texttt{alloc\_align()} call defines this relationship: We designate memory blocks that are precisely {\emph{N/2}} bytes apart as \emph{sibling memory blocks}.}
+\textbf{{1) Subarray Mapping Table (SAMT).}} We use the \textbf{S}ubarray \textbf{Ma}pping \textbf{T}able (SAMT) to maintain a list of physical page addresses that point to DRAM rows that are in the same DRAM subarray. {\texttt{alloc\_align()} queries SAMT to find physical addresses that map to rows in one subarray.}

-DRAM subarray address mapping is considered proprietary by DRAM manufacturers.
-These mappings are not exposed to the user over DRAM device datasheets~\cite{jedecDDR4,micron2016ddr4,gddr5}.
-We observe that for a set of \emph{\{source, destination\}} DRAM row address pairs, RowClone operations \atb{repeatedly} succeed with a 100\% probability.
-We hypothesize that these pairs of DRAM row addresses are mapped to the same DRAM subarray.
-We characterize DRAM rows for their RowClone success rates and initialize the SAMT with DRAM row address pairs that have 100\% RowClone success rate. \revd{We conduct a reliability study by repeatedly performing RowClone operations using randomly initialized source and destination DRAM rows, and validate the correctness of RowClone operations by comparing the data on the destination row with the data on the source row.
-We observe no errors after performing 1000 RowClone operations using all possible (source, destination) row pairs in one DRAM subarray.}
+SAMT contains the physical pages that point to DRAM rows in each subarray.
+SAMT is indexed using subarray identifiers (SA IDs) in the range \emph{[0, number of subarrays\revdel{ in a DRAM bank})}. \new{SAMT} contains an entry for every subarray\revdel{ in the DRAM bank}.
+An entry consists of two elements: (i) the number of free physical address tuples and (ii) a list of physical address tuples.
+Each tuple in the list contains two physical addresses that respectively point to the first and second halves of the same DRAM row.
+The list of tuples contains all the physical addresses that point to DRAM rows in the DRAM subarray indexed by the SAMT\revdel{ sub-table} entry.
+We allocate free physical pages listed in an entry and assign them to the virtual pages (i.e., memory blocks) that make up the {row-copy operands (i.e., arrays)} allocated by \texttt{alloc\_align()}.
+We slightly modify our high-level memory allocation mechanism to allow for two memory blocks (4 KiB virtually-addressed pages) of an array to be placed in the same DRAM row, as the page size in our system is 4 KiB, and the size of a DRAM row is 8 KiB. \atb{We call two memory blocks in {the same operand} that are placed in the same DRAM row \emph{sibling memory blocks} \omi{(also called sibling pages)}.
+The parameter \emph{N} of the \texttt{alloc\_align()} call defines this relationship: We designate memory blocks that are precisely {\emph{N/2}} bytes apart as \emph{sibling memory blocks}.}